 “Anonymity” means nothing must be published that might identify a protected person – not just that they must not be named**.
 This includes information “likely to lead” to a protected person being identified, such as:

 - the victim’s workplace

 - any other identifying details

-The protection was extended to victims of human trafficking and female genital mutilation (FGM) under the Modern Slavery Act 2015.
+The protection was extended to victims of human trafficking under the Modern Slavery Act 2015.

-Anonymity remains in place in court cases, including courts martial and employment tribunals.
+Anonymity remains in place for life in court cases, including courts martial and employment tribunals.
 If a victim sues the alleged perpetrator in the civil court, they still have anonymity.

 Case study: A local newspaper group named two victims of sexual assault in a court report.
 They were fined £10,000.
 Publication was said to have been traumatic for the women, and involved extensive police and victim support.

 Saying a victim attends a large university is unlikely to reveal their identity; giving further details, such as age and course, might narrow it down too much.